M-Nagaraj02/HOUSE-PRICE-PREDICTION-USING-TYPES-OF-REGRESSION/README.md

  * Simple Linear Regression
  * Multiple Linear Regression
  * Polynomial Regression
+ *
-The dataset is synthetically generated using NumPy and includes features like:
+The dataset is synthetically generated using NumPy

 * Area
 * Bedrooms
 * Age
 * Price
+*
 The objective is to understand how different regression models perform and compare their results.
 ---
 ## 📊 Dataset
 The dataset is artificially generated using NumPy.

 Features:

 * area – Size of house (sq.ft)